EggOrg/KoolHost/DOCUMENTATION.md

 ```JSON
 {"name":"C:\\some\\path"}
 ```
 This can allow people to use operations on the directory "C:\some\path".
 Using ReplIT you can only access files that are present in the folder in which the files are stored.
+This can make a hosting environment extremely safe.